 It is surprising that there has been comparatively little written so far about Arvo Pärt (b.
 1935), since he is one of the most influential and widely performed contemporary composers and has written music in a wide variety of genres.
 There is currently only one book in English devoted exclusively to Pärt’s music (Hillier: Arvo Pärt, 1997).
-It is truly extraordinary that the only other information and critical engagement with Pärt’s music comes from short articles and some unofficial websites.
+It is truly extraordinary that until recently the only other information and critical engagement with Pärt’s music comes from short articles and some unofficial websites.

 This Companion aims to redress the balance.
 The collection maintains an appropriate level of academic writing and critical engagement with the material but at the same time is of sufficient interest to a broad audience and written in a style comprehensible to the general reader.